1

 In a recent survey report, Incredibuild asked 300 senior IT managers about their most used technologies and methodologies for accelerating and improving the development cycle.

 Software development teams are always looking for ways to increase both the speed of development processes and the reliability of their software.
-The best way to achieve both is to identify and fix code issues as early in the development process as possible.
+According to our 2024 State of Software Quality report, 58% of developers say not having enough time is the single most common challenge faced during code reviews.
+The best way to achieve both speed and reliability is to identify and fix code issues as early in the development process as possible.

 Static code analysis can help you do just that.